Sibiu, Romania Things To Do, See and Eat by JetSettingFools.com

 Looking up at Sibiu Defensive Towers, Romania

 The defensive towers and brick walls on Strada Cetatii are some of the best-preserved fortifications in Sibiu.
-For a small fee, visitors can climb up the towers and walk along the covered ramparts between the two lookouts.
+For a small fee, you can climb up the towers and walk along the covered ramparts.

-Both towers – Turnul Dulgherilor and Turnul Olarilor – feature informational plaques that detail the history of Sibiu.
+Both towers – Turnul Dulgherilor and Turnul Olarilor – feature informational plaques.
 It is one of the interesting places to visit in Sibiu to learn about the historic Guilds and their crafts.

 #17 Get Outside the City Walls at Citadel Park